sankha555/bestro/README.md

 ### 2. Viewing Sales:

- To see category wise page items for each day, head to the Staff Dashboard (Click on your Name in the navbar and click on Update profile in the Profile page to head to go to the staff dashboard).
+ To see category wise page items for each day, head to the Staff Dashboard (Click on your Name in the navbar and click on Update profile in the Profile page to go to the staff dashboard).
 Click on View Sales button.

  A spreadsheet file containing the day's sales will be downloaded to your local machine.